 The majority of students (more than 2,000 in the academic year 2016-17) enrol in the French stream, which follows the French curriculum and works towards the Diplome National du Brevet at middle school, and the Baccalauréat diploma at secondary school.
 At primary level, the French stream offers the choice of classes in French with English taught as a second language or bilingual classes in French and English, whereby each class has two teachers: one a native French speaker, the other a native English speaker.
 At secondary level (from Year 7/6eme), all students take bilingual classes.

-The International stream had a lower but still very substantial 642 students of 30 different nationalities from reception to Year 13 in the academic year 2016-17.
-It follows the UK National Curriculum to IGCSE, and then switches to the IBDP in Years 12-13.
-International stream students receive specialist teaching in French, music, Mandarin and PE.
+The International stream had a lower but still very substantial 642 students of 30 different nationalities from Reception to Year 13 in the academic year 2016-17.
+It follows the National Curriculum for England to IGCSE, and then switches to the IBDP in Years 12 – 13.
+International stream students receive specialist teaching in French, music, Mandarin, and PE.

 A major feature of the FIS campuses is the sharing of facilities and class time to create a shared curriculum covering both main languages.
 This is achieved through the organisation of assembly time every morning, round-robin workshops aimed at the implementation of bilingualism in action, one shared project per term, and a language policy that encourages active bilingualism through immersion.

 “Our students share campuses with the French stream students and together both streams form one single community.
 By sharing and working together through activities, students know each other and grow from the differences and similarities they experience.”